Daniel-Walbolt/qiskit-deutsch-jozsa/README.md

 # qiskit-deutsch-jorzsa
-Utilizes qiskit to demonstrate teh Deutsch Jorzsa algorithm - a quantum computing algorithm.
+Utilizes qiskit to demonstrate the Deutsch Jorzsa algorithm - a quantum computing algorithm.